VIVALDI Social Care

 This study aims to reduce the impact of infection and outbreaks in care homes.
 We plan to do this by measuring the extent of infection and its consequences in residents and by doing research to find new, better ways to prevent infections and protect residents and staff.

-Watch the VIVALDI Social Care Update - 10th December 2024
+VIVALDI Social Care - Update Meeting 9th December 2025

 - If you want to know why VIVALDI is important and why we need more research in care homes.